corinnt/dripseq-peaks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ex) forward_DRIP_1.fq.gz, reverse_DRIP_1.fq.gz

 If different file names are preferred, this pattern can be changed in the `preprocess.sh` file in `trim_adaptors_across_reps`.
+3. Uncomment 3 line of /code/rloop-peaks.sh:

+    export PATH=$PATH:~/<path>/<path>/drip-seq/tools

 3. Run from inside the `drip-seq` directory:

     `./rloop-peaks.sh`

-Assumed to have 3 replicates `REPS={1..3}` and treatments `TREATMENTS=('DRIP' 'RNaseH' 'Input')`.

-### On Oscar (Brown's shared compute cluster)
+### On Oscar, Brown's shared compute cluster:
+*These directions are still a work in progress.*
-1. For the first time using OSCAR, `ssh` in to connect:
+1. Use `ssh` to connect to connect to Oscar:
 <!--- Make code --->
     ssh <username>@ssh.ccv.brown.edu

-2. Copy over the FASTQ files and script from your computer:
+2. Copy over the `drip-seq` directory from your computer to Oscar in order to make the FASTQ files, script, and environment available:

+Method 1:

+In Finder, `cmd-K` to open the **Connect to Server** window.

+Enter `smb://smb.ccv.brown.edu/home/<username>` and press **Connect**.

+Method 2:
 <!--- Make code --->
-    scp /path/to/source/file <username>@ssh.ccv.brown.edu:/path/to/destination/file
+    scp -r /path/to/source/file <username>@ssh.ccv.brown.edu:/path/to/destination/file

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; the `-r` flag is for recursive, so it will copy over the subdirectories and files inside the folder.

 3. Load the `anaconda` module from Oscar: